 The women’s team seeks to foster a community of women scientists at the university wherein women gather to address gender issues in STEM and share experiences in both encountering and overcoming obstacles.
 The goals of the 2018-2019 women’s team are to hold monthly book clubs focused on discussing scholarly, personal and professional accounts of challenges women encounter while pursuing higher education and a career in STEM.
 We plan to hold a Women’s Summit in Spring 2019 with participation of graduate students, post-docs and faculty members from the university in addition to professionals from the broader Chicagoland community.

 The goal of GRIT’s LGBTQ+ Team is to create an open community and provide support and resources for people who identify as LGBTQ+ and their allies.
 Through fostering community and building a support network, we hope to combat some of the issues that LGBTQ+ students face in STEM graduate careers including higher rates of mental health issues, higher attrition rates, and a lack of out LGBTQ+-identifying role models in their field.
 The latter issue is further exacerbated by the lower than average rates of coming out in a professional setting in STEM fields.
 We hope to combat this issue by creating an accepting and welcoming environment in which no one feels the need to hide themselves.
-We will accomplish this by travelling to conferences and recruiting talented LGTBQ+ individuals who will add to our community.
+We will accomplish this by traveling to conferences and recruiting talented LGTBQ+ individuals who will add to our community.
 Locally we will foster a strong sense of community through events such as socials, BBQs, and seminars.
 Beyond this, we seek to make sure that the resources available to those who struggle with the complex issues facing the LGBTQ+ graduate community are available and known to any who need them.